bermarte/app-theme/development-strategy.md

 * Style the div container and the image element
 * Copy font-awesome.css in the same directory
 * Copy the font directory provided in the tutorial

+---

+## 4. User Story: CREATE ABOUT HTML

+Creating about file in the branch about

+### Branches

+1. This user story was developed on a brach called `about`
+2. It was merged into `master` when the feature was finished

+### HTML

+* Copy the content of index.html in about.html
+* Remove sections showcase, feature and info
+* Edit the file moving the current class and changing the title
+* Add the sub-header
+* Add section page

+### CSS

+nothing done